 The ability to manage emails, keep good records, balance the books, complete data entry and schedule social media are all important administrative tasks that must be done when you’re running a business.

-But the fact is, a lot of small business owners either don’t have those skills, or just don’t have the time for those tasks.
+But the fact is, a lot of small business owners either don’t have those skills, or just don’t have the time for those tasks, which is where a virtual administrative assistant come in.

 One of the great things about virtual assisting is how varied the tasks can be.
 As a virtual assistant, you will be working on tasks that a business owner wants to outsource.